Description

 - Evaluation codes

-- Locally correctable codes
+- Locally correctable codes and friends

 - Locally recoverable codes

-- MDS codes and friends
+- MDS codes and generalizations

 - Orthogonal arrays and friends